 Saline Breast Implants Vs Silicone Breast Implants

 The safety of saline breast implants has been confirmed by various scientific studies.
 The primary benefit of saline implants is their saline (salt water) solution.
 The salt water solution found in saline implants can be safely reabsorbed by your body should the implant leak.
-Saline breast implants also look and feel natural and reduce breast asymmetries.
+Saline implants also look and feel natural and reduce breast asymmetries.
 Dr. Brandow can further discuss the safety and benefits of saline breast implants with you during your breast augmentation consultation in Philadelphia at the Brandow Clinic.

 Types of Breast Augmentation Incisions